-Environmental threats have the potential to degrade natural areas and reduce biodiversity values.
+Environmental threats have the potential to degrade natural

-The development of Natural Areas Management Plans will inform maintenance schedules and Capital Works Programs by providing prioritised management
+inform maintenance schedules and Capital Works Programs

-They will also increase funding opportunities for the City by detailing a schedule of projects that aim to improve City responses to identified environmental risks.
+by detailing a schedule of projects that aim to improve City responses to identified environmental risks.

 Climate Change Strategy

 Climate change affects many local government management areas including infrastructure, health services, water and emergency management and the natural environment.
 Due to the complexity and uncertainty of climate change scenarios, it is essential that their associated risks are assessed in order to inform appropriate local planning responses.
 The City's Climate Change Strategy provides mechanisms for greenhouse gas mitigation and recommends strategies for building a resilient environment and community.